gpt-engineer-org/gpt-engineer/docs/installation.rst

     $ pip install gpt_engineer

-This is the preferred method to install file-processor, as it will always install the most recent stable release.
+This is the preferred method to install gpt-engineer, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.